Cosmo-Tech/run-orchestrator/docs/tutorial/advanced_cosmotech_simulator.md

 --8<-- "tutorial/advanced_cosmotech_simulator/Solution.yaml:runTemplates"
 ```

-Full Open API description of a `Solution` is available [here](https://raw.githubusercontent.com/Cosmo-Tech/cosmotech-api/main/solution/src/main/openapi/solution.yaml)
+Full Open API description of a `Solution` is available [here](https://raw.githubusercontent.com/Cosmo-Tech/cosmotech-api/main/solution/src/main/openapi/solution.yaml).
 ??? info "Open API description of a Solution (`components.schemas`)"
     ```yaml linenums="1"
     --8<-- "https://raw.githubusercontent.com/Cosmo-Tech/cosmotech-api/main/solution/src/main/openapi/solution.yaml:649:988"
     ```

 Once this file is sent to a Cosmo Tech API we will get a `Solution ID` of the form `sol-xxxxxxxx`
 which will allow us to create further elements inside the API referencing our solution.

-Now let's look deeper in how to create our `Solution.yaml`
+Now let's look deeper at how to create our `Solution.yaml`.

 #### `Solution` description